FlyingKaenguru/SchemeInterpreter/README.md

 -     >
 - !=
 - ~=
-- cons
+- cons => The cons function accepts any two values, not just a list for the second argument.
+The two values joined with cons are printed between parentheses, with a dot, because Lisp interpreters uses a . to visually separate the elements in the pair.
-- car
+- car  => first item
-- cdr
+- cdr  => second and all subsequent items in list

 **Eine Funktion besteht aus: ( symbol [] [] )
 Funktionen können Innere-Funktionen haben: (symbol ( symbol [] []) [])**